An easy recipe for oven baked pulled chicken. The barbecue sauce is homemade, healthy, and very easy to make.

 Can you make pulled chicken with thighs?

 Yes!
 That’s how I started making this recipe.
-Pulled pork is amazing, but the first time I made pulled chicken, I had boneless skinless chicken thighs in the fridge.
+Pulled pork is amazing, but the first time I made this recipe, I had boneless skinless chicken thighs in the fridge.
 So I decided to make pulled chicken.
 I honestly think it’s just as good!

-I actually don’t recommend using chicken breast in this pulled chicken recipe.
+I don’t recommend using chicken breast in this recipe.
 It’s too lean and will dry out during the long cooking.
 Use that to make baked chicken breast.
 Boneless skinless chicken thighs are fattier and far more suitable for slow cooking.
 Plus they are way more delicious!

 So how do you make shredded chicken in the oven?